Jiaxin061/Blacksheep/README.md

 - **Tan Qing Qing**

 ## 🧩 Project Overview
-This project was developed as part of **Section 02’s App Development coursework**.
+This project was developed as part of **Section 02’s Application Development coursework**.
 Our team collaborated to design and implement an application that designed to replace the current, fragmented, and inefficient manual processes for assisting stray animals called SavePaws.
 SavePaws integrates Animal Report & Rescue Management, Adoption, Donation & Sponsorship, and Volunteer & Community into a single and efficient platform.

 ## Main Screen